Stable fixed points of combinatorial threshold-linear networks: Preliminaries

 \subsection{Techniques for ruling out stable motifs}

-In this section, we highlight and synthesize background results that will provide the foundation for all our arguments ruling out graphs as candidate stable motifs.
+In this section, we highlight and synthesize background results that underlie our arguments ruling out graphs as candidate stable motifs.
 Corollary~\ref{cor:simply-added-unstable} provides one such result in this direction, whenever the graph has a simply-added split with an unstable uniform in-degree subset.
-More generally, to rule out a $\sigma$ as a stable motif, we can either show it is not permitted or show that $-I+W_\sigma$ has an eigenvalue with positive real part (equivalently, $I-W_\sigma$ has an eigenvalue with negative real part). \emph{Graphical domination}, first defined in \cite{fp-paper}, is the primary method for showing that $\sigma$ is not a permitted motif.
+More generally, to rule out a $\sigma$ as a stable motif, we can either show that $\sigma$ is not permitted or show that $-I+W_\sigma$ has an eigenvalue with positive real part (equivalently, $I-W_\sigma$ has an eigenvalue with negative real part). \emph{Graphical domination}, first defined in \cite{fp-paper}, is the primary method for showing that $\sigma$ is not a permitted motif.

 \begin{definition}[\cite{fp-paper}] Let $G$ be a graph on $n$ nodes and $\sigma \subseteq [n]$.
 For $j, k \in \sigma$, we say that $k$ \emph{graphically dominates} $j$ with respect to $\sigma$ if the following three conditions all hold: